HomeArticlesHow ToHow to Plan 80C Investments

 Low-Risk Options

-PPF — Public Provident Fund: Government-backed, currently earning 7.1% p.a. (revised quarterly), with full EEE tax status — contributions are exempt, accumulated interest is exempt, and maturity proceeds are exempt.
+PPF, Public Provident Fund: Government-backed, currently earning 7.1% p.a. (revised quarterly), with full EEE tax status: contributions are exempt, accumulated interest is exempt, and maturity proceeds are exempt.
 Maximum contribution is Rs 1.5 lakh per year.
-Lock-in is 15 years, though partial withdrawals are allowed from year 7 and loans against the balance from year 3.
+Lock-in runs 15 years, though partial withdrawals are allowed from year 7 and loans against the balance from year 3.
 Use the PPF Calculator to see what a regular annual contribution compounds to over 15 years.

-5-Year Tax-Saving FD: Available at major banks at 6.5–7% p.a.
+5-Year Tax-Saving FD: Available at major banks at 6.5-7% p.a.
 Interest is taxable annually at your slab rate, and TDS applies if annual interest exceeds Rs 40,000.
-The most convenient option but the lowest post-tax return of the three low-risk choices.
+It's the most convenient option here but delivers the lowest post-tax return among the low-risk choices.

 Medium-Risk Options

-ELSS — Equity-Linked Savings Scheme: ELSS mutual funds invest predominantly in equities and carry the shortest lock-in of any 80C instrument — just 3 years.
-Historically, diversified equity funds have delivered 12–15% CAGR over long periods, though past performance does not guarantee future returns.
+ELSS, Equity-Linked Savings Scheme: ELSS mutual funds invest predominantly in equities and carry the shortest lock-in of any 80C instrument, just 3 years.
+Historically, diversified equity funds have delivered 12-15% CAGR over long periods, though past performance doesn't guarantee future returns.
 At maturity, gains above Rs 1.25 lakh in a financial year are taxed at 12.5% as long-term capital gains (LTCG).
-The SIP Calculator can illustrate how a monthly ELSS SIP compounds over 3, 5, or 10 years.
+The SIP Calculator shows how a monthly ELSS SIP compounds over 3, 5, or 10 years.
 Choose ELSS if you have a 5+ year horizon and are comfortable with equity volatility.

 Life Insurance Term Premium: Term insurance premiums qualify under 80C.
-A 35-year-old non-smoker can get Rs 1 crore cover for roughly Rs 10,000–14,000/year — money well spent for the protection alone, and the 80C benefit is incidental.
+A 35-year-old non-smoker can get Rs 1 crore cover for roughly Rs 10,000-14,000/year, money well spent for the protection alone, with the 80C benefit as a bonus.

 What to Avoid

-Endowment and ULIP policies: These technically qualify under 80C, but their net returns average just 4–6% after policy charges and commissions — well below inflation.
-Buying an endowment policy purely to fill 80C is one of the most common and costly financial mistakes in India.
-The 80C saving does not justify locking money at below-inflation returns for 10–20 years.
+Endowment and ULIP policies: These technically qualify under 80C, but their net returns average just 4-6% after policy charges and commissions, well below inflation.
+Buying an endowment policy purely to fill 80C ranks among the most common and costly financial mistakes people make in India.
+The 80C saving doesn't justify locking money at below-inflation returns for 10-20 years.

 Step 3: Follow This Priority Order